|

 -

-enough to stay in synchronization after several back and forth tuning adjustments.
+strong enough to stay in synchronization after several back and forth tuning

-I recommend a professional type rotator for everyday use with this antenna
+adjustments.
+I recommend a professional type rotator for everyday use with

 Televes Pro-Range 1046 (Dat75)